 Boarding School: CHERUB Campus is something of a boarding school, in that the students all live on Campus.
 However, because they are all orphans, Campus is their full time home, not just a place that their parents ship them off to during most of the year.
 It is also not particularly snobbish, posh or upper class in its culture, even if it is rather well funded and well equipped.

 Book Dumb: James is good with numbers, but he's not so good at essays.

 Cardboard Prison: The juvenile maximum-security facility in Maximum Security.
 James escapes with a literal piece of cardboard, exploiting a real security flaw.
-The scary thing is, the escape didn't actually ''need' the two guards who were in on it, they were just there to guarantee success.
+The scary thing is, two guards who were in on it weren't actually needed, they were just there to guarantee success.

 Children Forced To Kill: In Class A, James shoots and accidentally kills a gang member in self defense, and is later shown to need counselling, and in Divine Madness, Dana is forced to help with the murder of two (adult) Intelligence agents.
 There are also several near misses over the course of the series.

 Cute Bruiser: Cherubs train in advance martial arts from a very young age.